vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 The day arrived when the composition of the Purāṇa was concluded and the text could be copied into a carefully prepared book, a pustaka, that could be offered to the Great God and donated to the king and the community of the Māheśvaras.
 As usual when a work of such magnitude was completed, a solemn occasion had to be found when parts of the work could be recited and the book could be consecrated and ritually entrusted to a temple.
 Such an occasion was King Hars.a’s ‘arena of charitable offerings’, a spectacular event that was staged every five years at the confluence of the Gaṅgā and Yamunā.
 The great āyatana or temple of Deva there would be an excellent repository.

-The permission was obtaineḍIn the middle of Hars.a’s reign, when he was at the pinnacle of power, a great assembly of feudatories, Sraman ´ . as, and Brah mins, convened in Kanyakubja around the beginning of the New Year, in prepa ration of the quinquennial event.
+The permission was obtained.
+In the middle of Hars.a’s reign, when he was at the pinnacle of power, a great assembly of feudatories, Sraman ´ . as, and Brah mins, convened in Kanyakubja around the beginning of the New Year, in prepa ration of the quinquennial event.
 The procession to Prayāga and the festivities there were part of the Festival of Spring in the month of Caitra.
 The king rode on his magnificent elephant Darpaśāta towards Prayāga, scattering pearls and other riches, while dressed as Indra.
 His mobile court offered splendid opportu nities for staging theatrical productions, first and foremost, of course, those of

 7 SPBh 163–65.